waggle-sensor/beehive-server/beehive-mysql/README.md

 # set description for a node
 UPDATE nodes SET description = "<description>" WHERE node_id="<node_id>";

-# execute querys directly from the host:
+# or execute querys directly from the host:
 docker exec -ti beehive-mysql mysql  -u waggle --password=waggle -e "SELECT * FROM nodes;"

 ```